Road Trips

 Camping in Mojave National Preserve is a much easier affair than both Joshua Tree and Grand Canyon, and the two largest areas are first-come, first-serve.
 Of the two, Hole-in-the-Wall Campground is more scenic, surrounded by sculptured volcanic rock formations.

-If you’re seeking a hotel or Airbnb, there’s not much in the area, but Barstow and Needles have a few budget options.
+If you’re seeking a hotel, there’s not much in the area, but Barstow and Needles have a few budget options.
 We love this guest suite in Newberry Springs for those who’d prefer to overnight with a real mattress and just-like-home amenities.

 Segment 5: Mojave National Preserve to Los Angeles